aosabook/500lines/dagoba/chapter.md

 q.run() // []
 ```

 Our query can function in an asynchronous environment, allowing us to collect more results as needed.
-When we run out an empty array is returned.
+When we run out, an empty array is returned.

 ```javascript